opendeps/specification/README.md

 The types of metadata are as follows:

-- OpenAPI spec: each service can provide an API specification using the OpenAPI standard.
+- OpenAPI spec: each dependency can provide an API specification using the OpenAPI standard.
 This provides information about the dependency, such as its version and endpoints ('servers' in OpenAPI 3.x).
--
+- Inline metadata: each dependency can specify the required version, which can be validated against its specification, to ensure that the right version is deployed

 ## Why is this different from npm/Maven/Gradle/godep etc.?

 OpenDeps is for expressing your external runtime dependencies, rather than things needed to build or package your application.

 An OpenDeps specification is intended to be shipped alongside your application, so that at deployment time, you can verify that your required dependencies exist.
 This can save you from deploying your application into an environment in which it will not work, saving your users from service outages.

 Another benefit OpenDeps provides is during local development - rapidly improving the speed of the 'inner loop' of test-build on your local enviroment.
 Tools understand that your application needs certain APIs to work, so they can stand up live working mock endpoints of these APIs based on their OpenAPI specs.